benschulz/ko-grid/README.md

 The following extensions don't provide user-oriented features directly, but rather through other extensions listed above.

  - [**column-sizing**](https://github.com/benschulz/ko-grid-column-sizing).
 Defines which columns are resizable and which aren't.
  - [**resize-detection**](https://github.com/benschulz/ko-grid-resize-detection).
-Detects when the grids container was resized and triggers a relayout.
+Detects when the grid's container was resized and triggers a relayout.
  - [**toolbar**](https://github.com/benschulz/ko-grid-toolbar).
-Displays a grid toolbar to be filled by other extensions.
+Displays a grid toolbar to be populated by other extensions.
  - [**view-modes**](https://github.com/benschulz/ko-grid-view-modes).
 Keeps track of the view mode(s) the grid is currently in (e.g. full-screen mode).
  - [**view-state-storage**](https://github.com/benschulz/ko-grid-view-state-storage).
 Persists view state information in (by default) the `localStorage` to be restored later.
+ - [**visibility-detection**](https://github.com/benschulz/ko-grid-visibility-detection).
+Detects when the grid's visibility changes and triggers a relayout.

 ## Requirements